rschwarz/Diderot.jl/README.md

 and transitions.

-The solver behavior (restrictions, relaxations, variable order, diagram width) can also be fully customized through user-defined layer processing.
+The solver behavior (restrictions, relaxations, variable order, diagram width) can be fully customized through user-defined layer processing.

 ## Motivation